 The blue oil fern is a species of lithophytic and epiphytic fern native to Southeast Asia—ranging from Thailand, Southern China, and Vietnam.
-Best known for its remarkable blue strap leaves, Microsorum thailandicum (steerei) comes from shaded, humid, jungles in limestone regions, where its blue leaves serve as an adaptation to capture more light in these low light understory conditions.
+Best known for its remarkable blue leaves, Microsorum thailandicum (steerei) comes from shaded, humid, jungles in limestone regions, where the blue leaves serve as an adaptation to capture more light in these low light understory conditions.

 Photo of my Blue Oil Fern (Microsorum steerei)